xanthics/xan_filter/README.md

 # poe_filter

-This is a simple script to generate a filter file for Path of Exile using the included config files.
+This is a script to generate a filter file for Path of Exile using the included config files.

 **HIDE**
 * [Hide Download Prophecy](xan.prophecy.hide.filter?raw=true)